z-l-shi/z-l-shi.github.io/_pages/join_us.md

 Requirements:
 * Postdocs: Ph.D degree in EE or CS; will perform research on NLP, Dialogue generation, Human-Machine interaction, 3D vision, or related video/image/speech signal processing.
 * Research Assistant: should possess at least Bachelor degree (no requirement in discipline).
 Programming experience is preferred.

+Potential candidates are welcome to submit your CV to Prof. Qi Liu (drliuqi@scut.edu.cn).